 c) from 3 calendar days before the day of arrival = 80% of the booked services.

-a) In the event of the contracting party canceling the reservation, the hotel is entitled to reasonable compensation.
+a) In the event of the contracting party’s cancellation of the reservation, the hotel is entitled to reasonable compensation.

-b) In any case, the hotel is entitled to invoice the agreed rent if re-letting is not possible.
+b) In any case, the hotel is authorized to invoice the agreed-upon rental fee if re-rental is not possible.

-d) If conference package prices are agreed upon, the following charges will be invoiced proportionally in case of cancellation: Cancellation up to 45 days before the event: Free of charge.
-Cancellation up to 14 days before the event: 50% of the agreed amount.
-Cancellation less than 14 days before the event: 80% of the agreed amount.
+d) If conference package prices are agreed upon, they will be invoiced proportionally as follows in case of cancellation: Cancellation up to 45 days before the event is free of charge.
+Cancellation up to 14 days before the event incurs a charge of 50% of the agreed amount.
+Cancellation less than 14 days before the event incurs a charge of 80% of the agreed amount.

 e) Services provided by third parties or special services that become useless due to the cancellation must be paid for in any case.